December 21, 2021

 So tune in, settle back, and don't touch that dial.
 It's time to get Totally Clinical.

-This week, Andrea Parish joins me on the podcast.
+Andrea Parish joins me on the podcast.

 Andrea is executive director, risk management and project quality here at Teckro, and has 20 years of experience in the clinical research industry.
 I spoke to her about her latest blog about site engagement, especially relevant as the old way of running trials isn't going to address the bottleneck in getting them operating again.
 Andrea, could you tell me a bit more about how site engagement works and why it's important?